 Video is considered a powerful awareness tool because it’s faster at transmitting ideas, messages, and emotions.
 For a new business with an audience unfamiliar with their core product or service, video is essential.
 For example, if a just-opened animal rescue shelter embeds an introductory video on their website, not only would it be better for conversion, the video could eventually be re-purposed for different channels.

-Try your hand at editing this animal rescue video template online on Clipchamp to get a feel for creating a simple awareness video.
+Try your hand at editing these premium animal rescue video template or free templates online on Clipchamp to get a feel for creating a simple awareness video.

 The consideration stage is when the audience is already aware of a product, but its recall could be improved or the audience is somewhat on the fence.
 If consideration is the campaign objective, one video idea is a bumper ad or a six-second video.
 According to its Google definition, a bumper ad “can both extend the reach of an existing campaign and complement broader messaging.”
 In essence, marketing in the consideration stage is a means to an end.
 Here’s an entertaining example for the movie, Sing.